bartoszbereski/ProgramowanieObiektowe/README.md

-# Programowanie
-    Obiektowe Lab exercies for Object Programing classes at AGH University of Sience and Technology.
+    Lab exercies for Object Programing classes at AGH University of Sience and Technology.